enzymefinance/protocol/README.md

 See [our contributing instructions](CONTRIBUTING.md).

+Please note that all repositories hosted under this organization follow our [Code of Conduct](CODE_OF_CONDUCT.md), make sure to review and follow it.

 ### Security Issues

 If you find a vulnerability that may affect live or testnet deployments, please send your report privately to [security@meloncouncil.io](mailto:security@meloncouncil.io).
 Please **DO NOT** file a public issue.